ersilia-os/ersilia/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Contribute
-The Ersilia Model Hub is a Free, Open Source Software and we highly value new contributors.
+The Ersilia Model Hub is a Free and open-source software and we highly value new contributors.
 There are several ways in which you can contribute to the project:
 * A good place to start is checking open [issues](https://github.com/ersilia-os/ersilia/issues).
 * If you have identified a bug in the code, please open a new issue using the bug template.
 * If you want to incorporate a new model in the platform, open a new issue using the model request template or contact us using the following [form](https://www.ersilia.io/request-model)
-* Share any feedback with the community using [GitHub Discussions](https://github.com/ersilia-os/ersilia/discussions) for the project
+* Share any feedback with the community using [GitHub Discussions](https://github.com/ersilia-os/ersilia/discussions) for the project.
 * Check our [Contributing Guide](https://github.com/ersilia-os/ersilia/blob/master/CONTRIBUTING.md) for more details

 The Ersilia Open Source Initiative adheres to the [Contributor Covenant](https://ersilia.gitbook.io/ersilia-wiki/code-of-conduct) code of conduct.